 The health and safety of students is a top priority at CMC.
 While we acknowledge that studying abroad is not without risk, rest assured, we treat safety very seriously.
 The student and their family makes the ultimate decision whether to go.

 - We carefully monitor the U.S. Department of State consular information.
-As a general rule, CMC does not send students to countries for which a travel warning has been issued; there are some exceptions, requiring additional waivers signed by students and parents.
+As a general rule, CMC does not send students to countries for which a Travel Advisory Level 3 or 4 have been issued; there are some exceptions, requiring additional waivers signed by students and parents.
 CMC also reserves the right to rescind approval in cases of political instability in a particular country.
 We invite you to monitor the information individually at: www.travel.state.gov

-- We consult with faculty experts and contacts in Washington D.C.
+- We consult with faculty experts on campus and contacts in Washington D.C.

 - We stay in touch with our affiliates and program sponsors.